Search the Health Library

 Prior to the clinic, patients receive all the tests they need for an accurate diagnosis and to create a treatment plan.

-The recent results of the National Lung Screening Trial, conducted by the National Cancer Institute, show that low-dose screening with helical CT scans, done annually for three years, decreases the number of deaths due to lung cancer by 20 percent.
+The recent results of the National Lung Screening Trial, conducted by the National Cancer Institute, show that low-dose screening with helical CT scans decreases the number of deaths due to lung cancer by 20 percent.
 Those results offer people at risk for lung cancer a screening program that could very well save their lives.

 Most lung cancers are not diagnosed until they are Stage 3 or 4, which is why lung cancer kills more people than breast cancer, prostate cancer, and colon cancer combined.
 If lung cancer could be found early, however, more people will survive.